davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

   * Voting progresses in rounds, potentially infinitely many rounds
   * In each round, the vote is one-sided: either we choose this specific candidate, or we remain undecided

-Part 5 is about turning this into a write-many variable / state machine replication.
-We don't have to delve into the details, we basically just say
+Part 5 is about moving from the single-shot core Synod algorithm to a general state machine replication primitive (i.e. write-once variable to mutable variable semantics).

+* In broad strokes
-1. Replicate a log where each entry is individually a write-once consensus variable
+  * Replicate a log where each entry is individually a write-once consensus variable
-2. Replaying the log deterministically rebuilds the state of any data structure
+  * Replaying the log deterministically rebuilds the state of any data structure
-3. Paxos includes further optimizations for this situation (multi-paxos)
+  * Paxos includes further optimizations for this situation (multi-paxos)
-4. The way it does this is somewhat complex, and somewhat better factored in Raft
+* We should boost Raft here
+  * The Paxos papers provide a broad strokes outline of how to do SMR but don't solve it completely
+  * The exercises left ot the reader are actually pretty hard
+  * Raft is a state machine algorithm, without the Paxos single-shot core, and is more explainable
+* So I will not delve into multi-paxos, but here is my recommendation
+  * If you want a state machine replication, probably starting with Raft is the best way to do it today
+  * However, the synod algorithm is worth understanding because it's small and fits nicely into other systems
+    * As a way of replicating writes to a database, for example